rust-unofficial/too-many-lists/text/second-iter-mut.md

 that also means `Option<&>` is *also* Copy.
 So when we did `self.next.map` it was fine because the Option was just copied.
-Now we can't do that, because `&mut` isn't Copy (if you copied an &mut, you'd have two &mut's to the same location in memory, which is verbotten.
+Now we can't do that, because `&mut` isn't Copy (if you copied an &mut, you'd have two &mut's to the same location in memory, which is verboten.
 Instead, we should properly `take` the Option to get it.